ProGet Free to ProGet Enterprise

 - Do you need to filter connectors, and do you monitor connector health?
 If yes, then ProGet Basic and ProGet Enterprise versions have you covered.

 - Do you have high or low server crash tolerance?
-If your crash tolerance is low or zero, then ProGet Enterprise is the only version to consider for its multiple web nodes feature.
+If your crash tolerance is low or zero, then ProGet Enterprise is the only version to consider for its multiple server cluster feature.

 - Do you need more control over permission and privileges?
 The ProGet Basic and ProGet Enterprise versions come with Active Directory Integration to give you more control.